GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 To perform backup & restore of the content of your NGINX web server you can use scripts proved for you in `google-click-to-deploy/k8s/nginx/scripts` folder.

+## Backup

-## To perform backup of the content of your NGINX web server run the following commands
+To perform backup of the content of your NGINX web server run the following command:

 ```shell
 export APP_INSTANCE_NAME=<the name of your application, e.g. nginx-1>
 cd google-click-to-deploy/k8s/nginx/scripts
 ./backup-webdata.sh
 ```
+The web server content will be stored in `backup` folder.

+## Restore
-## To perform restore of the content of your NGINX web server run the following commands
+To perform restore of the content of your NGINX web server run the following commands

 ```shell
 export APP_INSTANCE_NAME=<the name of your application, e.g. nginx-1>